 Sauvignon Blanc & Shrimp Scampi Pairing

 Sauvignon Blanc is a crisp white wine that has a grassy or green herbal edge to it that complements the green flavours of the garlic found in your Shrimp Scampi.
 With Sauvignon Blanc, you’ll also find steely notes of lemon, lime, grapefruit, lemon and mineral that provide refreshment against the garlicy oil in your Shrimp Scampi, but also accentuates the sweet and subtle mineral flavours of the shrimp.
-The shrimp is the star of this meal after all, so you’ll want to ensure you’ll taste its ocean kissed flavours over buttery garlic richness.
+The shrimp is the star of this meal after all, so you’ll want to ensure you’ll taste its ocean-kissed flavours over buttery garlic richness.

-Acidity is incredibly important as it washes the butter garlic flavours away from your cheeks in between bites.
-Without acidity, the meal would taste fabulous for the first several mouthfuls, but then it all starts to become homogenous and bland as your taste buds are swamped with fat and carbohydrates.
+Acidity is crucial as it washes the butter garlic flavours away from your cheeks in between bites.
+Without acidity, the meal would taste fabulous for the first several mouthfuls, but it all starts to become homogenous and bland as your taste buds are swamped with fat and carbohydrates.
 With Sauvignon Blanc, every sip is going to wash those fats and carbs away, making every bite of Shrimp Scampi taste delicious.

 Verdejo & Shrimp Scampi Pairing